mdickinson/bigfloat/Doc/reference.rst

       precision argument must be given.
 The string is converted using the given precision and the RoundTiesToEven rounding mode.

+   .. method:: hex(self)

+      Return a hexadecimal representation of a BigFloat.
+The advantage of the hexadecimal representation is that it represents the value of the BigFloat exactly.

    .. method:: as_integer_ratio(self)

       Return a pair (n, d) of integers such that n and d are